 Josh began his career in the city of New Orleans, working as a digital content editor at The Advocate/Times-Picayune.
 In 2020, Josh graduated (virtually, thanks a lot COVID!) from Tulane University where he earned his Bachelors Degree in English, Political Economy and Jewish Studies and graduated summa cum laude.
 He wrote his honors thesis on the literature of New Jersey and spent most of his time in college reporting for the school newspaper, The Tulane Hullabaloo.

-Josh is a lover of all things pop culture — and when he’s not reporting the news, he loves to write on eclectic topics like the photographer behind Bruce Springsteen’s album covers, hushed meetings of bibliophiles at “Silent Book Clubs” and a California church that worships John Coltrane as a saint.
+Josh is a lover of all things pop culture — and when he’s not reporting the news, he loves to write on eclectic topics like the photographer behind Bruce Springsteen’s album covers and a California church that worships John Coltrane as a saint.